yusekiya/deploy_research_env/jupyter-cpp/README.md

 ### Edit env file

-Define your password to login to notebook server in the `jupyter.env `file.
+Create `jupyter.env` file if not exists, and define your password to login to notebook server.

 ``` ini
 JUPYTER_PASSWORD=<your_notebook_password>
 ```

 ### Edit docker-compose.yml

 Specify tag of container image